Gentle Bedtime Yoga

 Why we need good sleep

 Scientific studies have found poor sleep to be linked to a higher risk for health conditions including obesity, type 2 diabetes, high blood pressure, heart disease, stroke and poor mental health.
-Being short on sleep has been found to have effects on the brain similar to alcohol—we make poor decisions, and are more prone to accidents and injury.
+Being short on sleep has been found to have effects on the brain similar to alcohol—we make poor decisions and are more prone to accidents and injury.

 Our bodies perform a lot of repair and maintenance functions while we sleep.
 This is one of the reasons why people who are ill or have recently had surgery tend to sleep a lot.
 The brain itself relies on sleep time to consolidate memories.
 There is also a special housekeeping function in the brain that only occurs during sleep.
 The brain’s version of the detoxifying lymphatic system (called the glymphatic system) activates during sleep and clears toxins and wastes out of the brain tissues and into the bloodstream for removal.